Survival Food Series: 25 Survival Seeds You Need For Your Garden

 - Turnips/Rutabagas – Seeds should be sown in late May or early summer.
 Turnips are fairly disease free and easily cared for.
 The greens as well as the root can be eaten.
 Turnips are high in B6, Vitamin C, Iron and Calcium.

 - Wheat- Winter wheat can be planted from late September to mid October.
 This is the preferred variety due to the nutritional content as well as the protection it gives the soil in the wintertime compared to spring wheat.
 Spring wheat is planted in early spring.
 This is one of the most commonly used food crops in the world.
 Wheat is high in copper, zine, iron and potassium.
 Planting a 10×10 plot will yield between 10-25 loaves of bread.
+Moreover, wheat can be sprouted for added nutrients or trimmed for wheat grass in fresh juice.

 Other seeds to take into consideration are crop cover seeds such as hairy vetch or clover.
 These crop covers loosen up soil as well as gives the soil nitrogen to feed the plants for the next season.
 These crop covers are also food for livestock such as cattle, sheep and rabbits.
 When the crop cover is mowed, the cuttings can be used as a natural mulch.